cltl/panli-models/README.md

 # PANLI Models

-This repository contains code and resources for evaluating models on the [PANLI dataset](https://github.com/cltl/panli).
+This repository contains code and resources for evaluating Transformer models on the PANLI dataset.
+The results and analysis using these models are reported in detail in the following thesis:

+> van Son, C. M. (2024). *Representative Resources for Perspective-Aware Natural Language Inference* (PhD thesis, Vrije Universiteit Amsterdam). [https://doi.org/10.5463/thesis.644](https://doi.org/10.5463/thesis.644)

+See also the following related projects:
+- [panli](https://github.com/cltl/panli) — The dataset used in this project.
+- [panli-crowdtruth](https://github.com/cltl/panli-crowdtruth) — An analysis of the PANLI dataset using the CrowdTruth framework.

 ## Kedro Pipeline